coolerchaith/seqcappop_scripts/README.md

 Helps automate steps 4-9 of the sqcap_pop pipeline by mgharvey (https://github.com/mgharvey/seqcap_pop)

-The main command to use is GenerateScripts.py, which accepts the arguments
+The main command to use is GenerateScripts.py, which will create the required folders and generate a .sh file, which can then be run in the console to complete the pipeline.

+The command accepts the arguments

 GenerateScripts.py \